 Can police hold you for 72 hours?

-Yes, people can be detained following an arrest for 72 hours.
-However, if the District Attorney fails to bring formal charges by the 72-hour hearing, the suspect may be eligible to be released.
+Yes, people can be detained for 72 hours following an arrest.
+However, if the District Attorney fails to bring formal charges by the 72-hour hearing, the suspect may be eligible for release.

-Note the 72 hours refers to business hours, which excludes holidays and weekends – called non-judicial days.
+Note that the 72 hours refer to business hours, which exclude holidays and weekends – called non-judicial days.
 This means some defendants may have to wait in jail for many days before their 72 hour hearing.

-Delays in bringing formal charges often occur in drug cases where the prosecution is awaiting test results from labs.
+Delays in bringing formal charges often occur in drug cases when the prosecution is awaiting lab test results.
 In these situations, the judge has the discretion to decide whether to keep the suspect incarcerated until the D.A. is ready to file formal charges.2

-Yes, defendants must be at their 72-hour hearings.
-Note that sometimes defendants are video-conferenced in from the jail.
+Defendants must be at their 72-hour hearings.
+Note that sometimes defendants are video-conferenced in from jail.

 72-hour hearings are usually the first time defendants see a judge in Nevada

-Seventy-two-hour hearings must occur within three (3) judicial days of a defendant’s arrest unless the defendant gets released first (such as by posting bail).
+Seventy-two-hour hearings must occur within three (3) judicial days of a defendant’s arrest, unless the defendant is released first (for example, by posting bail).

-Unlike calendar days, judicial days do not include weekends, holidays, or other days that the justice court is closed.
+Unlike calendar days, judicial days do not include weekends, holidays, or other days on which the justice court is closed.
 So a person arrested Friday night in Las Vegas on Memorial Day weekend does not get a 72-hour hearing until the following Thursday – the day after the 48-hour hearing.2

-Yes.
-Seventy-two-hour hearings may double as bail hearings, where the defense attorney asks the judge to reduce or eliminate bail completely (O.R. release).
+Seventy-two-hour hearings may double as bail hearings, during which the defense attorney asks the judge to reduce or eliminate bail entirely (O.R. release).
 Note that if the judge refuses, the defendant can still request bail reductions at a later time.

 Defendants typically ask for bail reductions or O.R. release at 72-hour hearings.

-Sometimes judges choose to keep defendants in custody without the possibility of bailing out pending the resolution of the case.
-The typically occurs in murder cases or where the defendant is a public safety risk or flight risk.
+Sometimes judges choose to keep defendants in custody without the option to bail pending the resolution of the case.
+This typically occurs in murder cases or where the defendant is a public safety risk or flight risk.
 Judges also have the discretion to release defendants on house arrest with electronic monitoring pending trial.

 Some factors that may increase a defendant’s chances of getting released on bail or granted O.R. include that the defendant: